vimc/montagu-webapps/app/README.md

    and rebuild as needed.
 5. Run `npm run SHORT_NAME` to run a development server serving one of the three portals on port 5000.
-6. Run `./scripts/run-development-apis.sh` to run both APIs (main and reporting) with a shared key, and with test data.
+6. Run `./scripts/run-development-apis.sh` to run Montagu
+   with a shared key, and with test data.

 ## Linting